Rakhmanali/SimpleWSA/README.md

       {"brandmanager_hidebrand":{"returnValue\":-1,"arguments":{"_returnvalue":0}}}
    ```

-   RoutineType.NonQuery uses to call PostgreSql functions with OUT or INOUT parameters.
+   RoutineType.NonQuery uses to call PostgreSQL functions with OUT or INOUT parameters.
 In the example above "_returnvalue" is OUT parameter and the response contains
    the appropriate value - 0.

-### 4. How to call the PostgreSql function returning the data set
+### 4. How to call the PostgreSQL function returning the data set

 ```csharp
       ...